Genivia/ugrep/README.md

                   --confirm and --view.

            -q, --quiet, --silent
-                  Quiet mode: suppress all output.  ugrep will only search until a match has been found.
+                  Quiet mode: suppress all output.
+Only search a file until a match has been found.

            -R, --dereference-recursive
                   Recursively read all files under each directory.
-Follow all symbolic links, unlike -r.
+Follow all symbolic links to directories, unlike -r.
 See also option --sort.

            -r, --recursive
-                  Recursively read all files under each directory, following symbolic links only if they are specified on the command line.
+                  Recursively read all files under each directory, following symbolic links to files but not to directories.
 Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -r is specified.
 See also option --sort.

            --replace=FORMAT
                   Replace matching patterns in the output by the specified FORMAT